Changes of State (Edexcel IGCSE Physics): Revision Note

 Worked Example

 A student measures the mass of a beaker of water twice, leaving 24 hours between the readings.
-The temperature in the room remained constant between readings, however, they notice a decrease in the mass of the beaker of water.
+The temperature in the room remained constant between readings, however, they noticed a decrease in the mass of the beaker of water.

 WE Decrease in mass Question image, downloadable IGCSE & GCSE Physics revision notes